High Ground (2012 film): The climb

-After days of trekking in Nepal's Khumbu Valley, the climbing route started from Lobuche High Camp with steep rock, and transitioned to snow and ice for the final 2,000 feet.
-To ensure they summited in the best conditions, the team started climbing shortly after midnight and on October 14, 2010, they reached the summit of Lobuche.
-The physical and emotional issues of war proved too much for some of the team.
-However, in an astonishing finish, some of the most challenged soldiers summoned incredible courage to reach the summit.
-The resulting story and footage was an unimaginable climax to the top.
+After days of trekking in Nepal's Khumbu Valley, the climbing route started from Lobuche High Camp with steep rock and transitioned to snow and ice for the final 2,000 feet.
+To ensure they summited in the best conditions, the team started climbing shortly after midnight, and on October 14, 2010, they reached the summit of Lobuche.
+Only a few soldiers were able to reach the summit.

-Brown and cinematographers Rex Pemberton and Didrik Johnck (all Everest summiters) climbed alongside the team.
-The most promising graduates from Brown's Outside Adventure Film School made up the remainder of the film crew.
+Brown and cinematographers Rex Pemberton and Didrik Johnck, all Everest summiteers, climbed alongside the team.
+Promising graduates of Brown's Outside Adventure Film School made up the remainder of the film crew.
 Digital SLRs, including the Canon EOS 7D, were used for their lightweight portability and image quality.
 Each cameraperson also carried digital field recorders and flip cameras to capture the drama on the climb.
 Cold and altitude were the two environmental factors that presented the biggest challenges.
 Filmmakers charged batteries at teahouses along the trek, which was an expensive process that required cash-only payments in Nepalese currency to pay for electricity.

-Having had experience on previous expeditions for the IMAX films Return to Everest, and The Alps, director Brown and his crew understood that fascinating story lines often formulate from base camp.